vegertar/train/README.md

 }
 ```

 In the end, running `go test` should print `PASS`.
 Readers might notice that `comcast` flag `--default-bw=5` appeared as well, because of on Linux, the traffic control is implemented by command `tc`, which isn't as accurate as `pfctl` on Darwin.
-But it doesn't matter that how accurate `comcast` can do, the point is there has been a programmatic way that we can simulate the internet.
+But it doesn't matter that how accurate `comcast` can do, the point is there has been a programmatic way that we can simulate the Internet.

 ### Isolation